conjurdemos/cloudfoundry-conjur-demo/tas-with-installed-tile/README.md

 The final script [./bin/4-print-summary](./bin/4-print-summary) will output a summary of what changes have been made and how to access your running sample app.
-Navigate to the sample app URL in your browser; you will see that the app has access to the secrets that it retrieved from Conjur using the Conjur Buildpack, with machine identity provided by the Conjur Service Broker.
+Navigate to the sample app URL in your browser; you will see that the app has access to the secrets that it retrieved from Secrets Manager using the Secrets Manager Buildpack, with machine identity provided by the Secrets Manager Service Broker.

-To verify that the service is in fact retrieving the actual secret from Conjur, you can rotate the secret and then restage the app, and it will display the new secret value that you set.
+To verify that the service is in fact retrieving the actual secret from Secrets Manager, you can rotate the secret and then restage the app, and it will display the new secret value that you set.
 We have included a [rotate script](bin/rotate) for your convenience that will allow you to do that.
 To use it, run: